fparpas/Workshop-Build-Intelligent-Apps/README.md

 # Remarks
 - Please note that the content of this workshop may become outdated, as Azure AI is a rapidly evolving platform.
 We recommend staying engaged with the Azure AI community for the most current updates and practices.
-- Most of the content on this page was generated with the assistance of Microsoft 365 Copilot :)
+- Most of the content on this page was generated with the assistance of Microsoft 365 Copilot :blush:
 # Contributors
 Phanis Parpas